Bharat Jodo Yatra: Rohith Vemula's mother joins Rahul, extends solidarity | Politics

 - India

-dhika Vemula walked with Gandhi briefly during the morning leg of the Yatra.
+Rohith's mother Radhika Vemula met Gandhi and walked with him briefly during the morning leg of the Yatra.

 ''Extended solidarity to Bharat Jodo Yatra, walked with Rahul Gandhi, and called upon Congress to save Constitution from BJP-RSS assault, Justice for Rohith Vemula, passing Rohith Act, increasing representation of Dalits, oppressed sections in higher judiciary, education for all,'' Radhika Vemula tweeted after the meeting.